-^{} If target date falls on a university non-workday, the next workday applies.
+^{}If target date falls on a university non-workday, the next workday applies.

-Timeli ne for Promotion a nd/or Tenure
+Timeline for Promotion and/or Tenure

 Initial UNA Appointment

-Rank Requ uired Application Year
+Rank Requ Required Application Year

-Promotion to D

-T Associate Promotion to
+Promotion to Associate Promotion to

-7 (7 (7 (7 (7 (7 (7 (7 (7 (7 (7 (7 (7 (7 Tenure Professor Full Professor
+Tenure Professor Full Professor

-Instructor/Lecturer/Visiting , cept Lecturers who •
+Instructor/Lecturer/Visiting cept Lecturers who 1

-ior Lecturer promo
+mistractor/Lecturer/ visiting , ior Lecturer promo •

 Initial appointment as Sixth year in Sixth year in No earlier than

 assistant professor at UNA rank as assistant rank as sixth year in rank

 professor; Assistant as associate

 At least two Professor; professor.

 years must be at At least two

 UNA in rank as years must be at

 an assistant UNA in rank as

 professor. an assistant

 professor.

-Title NT 1' (1 NT 1' (1

 Initial appointment as No earlier than No earlier than

 associate professor at UNA second year in sixth year in rank

 rank at UNA. as associate

 No later than professor;

 sixth year in rank At least two

 at UNA.
 Exact years must be at

 year determined UNA.

 at time of hiring

 and included in

 employment

-letter.
+Title letter.

 Initial appointment as full No earlier than

 professor at UNA second year in

 rank at UNA.